aiven/devportal/docs/products/m3db/code/write-python.rst

 .. note::

-    M3DB suports InfluxDB protocol so we can use the existing library for this database too.
+    M3DB supports InfluxDB (v1) protocol so we can use the existing library for this database too.

 Code
 ''''